dnkmmr69420/brew-container/README.md

 - reload-init Installs homebrew if not installed and does some other things as well.
 - brew-export: Like `distrobox-export` but makes it easy to export brew bins on the host. -s flag uses brews sbin instead of bin and -r flag makes the exported bin ran as root in the container.
 - brew-link: symlinks something in the bin dir to exports/bin.
 Only works good with certain programs
+- [patchelf](https://github.com/NixOS/patchelf) A utility program for modifying existing executables.
+I also am not the creator of this command.

 ## On host